YMoso/Hackathon_Tonto/README.md

 ![image](https://github.com/user-attachments/assets/214d54e7-3537-4d77-8ded-62e06596a0b4)

 This is a web-basedapp built during a hackathon, designed to help users track daily habits.
 Users can join groups, view progress streaks, and receive motivation through an engaging interface.
 ---
+The app allows users to create or join groups with friends, where they can support and motivate each other to complete personal tasks or goals.
+Users can add tasks, share updates, and track progress by uploading photos as proof of completion.
+This creates a collaborative and encouraging environment that helps everyone stay accountable and celebrate achievements together.
+---

 ## Features